cesar-douady/open-lmake/doc/src/rules.md

 It does not declare any dep by itself.
 Syntactically, it follows the `side_targets` attribute except that:

-- specified flags are dep flags rather than target flags.
+- Specified flags are dep flags only where `side_targets` accept both target flags an dep flags.
-- an additional flag `Ignore` or `ignore` is available to mean that files matching this pattern must not become deps if accessed as read.
+- The flag `Ignore` or `ignore` only applies to reads to prevent such accessed files from becoming a dep where for `side_targets`, this flag prevents files from being deps or targets.
+- `.` may be specified as pattern (or pattern may include it as a possible match) which may be necessary when passing the `readdir_ok` flag.

 ### `chroot_dir`